 Going Beyond Translation: Localized Content Strategies

-- Regional search behavior patterns and keyword preferences
+- Regional keyword patterns and search modifiers

-- Local business hours, contact information, and service availability
+- Local business information and service availability

-- Cultural nuances and region-appropriate imagery
+- Cultural context, imagery, and examples

 Managing Complexity with Programmatic Frameworks